Superseded - COVID-19 Testing for Quarantine Facility Workers Direction

-An emergency officer (public health) can require the hotel operator or transport operator to comply with additional directions if the emergency officer believes the direction is reasonably necessary to assist in containing, or to respond to, the spread of COVID-19 within the community.
+An emergency officer (public health) can require the hotel operator to comply with additional directions if the emergency officer believes the direction is reasonably necessary to assist in containing, or to respond to, the spread of COVID-19 within the community.

 PART 4 – DEFINITIONS

 Definitions used in this Direction are in Schedule 1.